graalvm/workshops/vscode-tools-for-micronaut/README.md

 * An install of the [Oracle Cloud CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm).
 * An Oracle [Autonomous Transaction Processing](https://www.oracle.com/uk/autonomous-database/autonomous-transaction-processing/) (ATP) instance with the HR schema installed.
 If you can not create an ATP instance and install the schema then we can provide you with a pre-configured instance.
 * The Oracle sample [HR schema can be found here](https://github.com/oracle-samples/db-sample-schemas).
 This link also contains instructions for installing.
+* An Object Storage bucket created within your OCI tenancy, that you can access.

 ## Supporting Documentation